 If you want a handy, light, on-the-go, art-writing-journaling bringalong with a cool design may like this as a productivity tool.
 It should be out in Fall 2016.

 Lenovo’s AnyPen is an enticing idea.
-Available on the Yoga Tablet 2 with AnyPen and some other of the company’s small, general-use tablets, this technology allows you to use just about, well, anything, as a stylus, except something made of pure plastic.
+Available on the Yoga Tablet 2 with AnyPen and some others of the company’s small, general-use tablets, this technology allows you to use just about, well, anything, as a stylus, except something made of pure plastic.
 Lenovo recommends using a pen or wood-and-graphite pencil.
+So now you can have a tablet with stylus even without a stylus.

-This article isn’t about the tablet, but a look at AnyPen as an example of advancement in pen tablets.
+This article is a look at AnyPen as an example of advancement in pen tablets.
 AnyPen tablets do not have pressure sensitivity or palm rejection.

 Rather than using Gorilla Glass, a strengthened glass is used to protect the screen from scratches inflicted by the writing implements.